HardlySalty/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+asynchronous is line by line with the abaility to await
+synchronous is still line by line but synchronous does not wait for any code to finish before moving on
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+an event listener is a "listener" or "watcher" of events and if the event listener sees any change to the element it's watching it then does something like call a function
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+The open ended principle is basically saying that your code should be closed for modifcation but open to expansion...
+Meaning that your functions should be reusable and nondependant on other functions to work
 ```
 **4.** What is a callback / higher order function?
 <!-- enter you answer in the space below -->